 Also different from many other forms of supplemental insurance, reimbursement plans don’t have disease or event conditions that must be met before coverage kicks in.
 Voluntary plans will typically provide coverage when an unexpected illness or hospitalization occurs, depending on the scope of coverage, but generally provides little for the everyday coverage gaps that may be incurred, like physician co-pays or prescription expenses.
 Fully insured reimbursement plans actually fill gaps by providing coverage for everyday and unexpected health expenses.

 So, are executive medical reimbursement plans still allowed?
 Yes!
 As long as they are structured correctly as fully insured excepted benefits designed specifically to supplemental primary medical plans by filling gaps.
 It may sound like a doozy, but it’s worth it to find out if the reimbursement plan you have or are thinking about implementing is compliant with today’s standards.
-Lucky for you, we have a whole suite of viable reimbursement plans.
-You can learn more about them here.
+Join us for a live webinar where we’ll cover this topic in more detail and have some of your questions answered!